codex-academy/Nelisa/2_Display_the_data.md

 ## Separate template files

-Inline handlebar templates become cumbersome quickly, a way around that is to store them in seperate files and use the `fs` module to read the templates from disk.
+Inline handlebar templates become cumbersome quickly.
+A way around that is to store them in separate files and use the `fs` module to read the templates from disk.

 ## Learning areas

-* templating using handlebars with NodeJS;
+* Templating using handlebars with NodeJS.
-* creating files with the `fs` module;
+* Creating files with the `fs` module.
-* storing and using handlebar templates in separate files using the `fs` module.
+* Storing and using handlebar templates in separate files using the `fs` module.